Tanner253/jito-spa/README.md

 - **$750k MC**: 4 SOL (Mainstream)
 - **$1M MC**: 2 SOL (Mass Adoption)
 - **$5M MC**: **FREE** (Community Release)

+**💡 25% of all revenue from sales will be used to buyback and burn the chart.**

 ### What You Get
 - ✅ Complete TypeScript source code